 So, you’ve got one vacation a year and you want to make it count.
 England’s been on your mind for a while, but how do you fit it all into one trip?!
-Take yourself and your loved ones on a road trip, of course.
-Get yourself a rental car or camper, sort your return flights in and out of London and get planning your route!
+Take yourself and your loved ones on a road trip and find an RV park broker, of course.
+Get yourself a rental car, camper or trailer like this cougar travel trailer, gather the hole family and start planning your route!
+For mobile homes, you can visit https://www.lacet.de.
 After all, England’s only small.

 Whether you’re a culture vulture, history buff or foodie, this road trip planner covers the top spots to help you get the most out of your England vacation.
 Or if you just want to pick and choose your stops, use these links to find out more.

 Road trip planner, stop #1: Fly into London and start here

 For the foodies and the culture vultures

 London is a city unlike any of the others in the country and the best way to travel around is with hybrid caravans.
 It’s a melting pot of cultures, which makes it one of the best places to visit in England.
 From its diversity in cuisines, cultural festivals and experiences (you can ride a cable car across the city, for instance) there’s so much going on in the capital, you’ll just have to visit more than once… (it’s a hard life!)

 For the foodies

 Wherever you are in London, you’re not far away from a culinary sensation (and a lot of them can be found in affordable food markets… a Godsend when you’re in an expensive city!).
 Meander down Brick Lane – stopping to marvel at street art or music performers – to Brick Lane Food Hall, where you can sample international foods from all over the world (and pick up a cute vintage piece or two in the surrounding retro shops.)
 If you’re in the Southbank area, take a stroll around Borough Market, which has been around since 1014.
 You can pick up anything from truffle oil to pork pies and ‘drunk’ cheese.
 Yes, really.